12casper3/temporary/README.md

 ### Users
 Of course the main incentive for Richard to start developing this framework is to use it for his own company Photon Storm.
 Besides, it is used by several other HTML5 game developers.

+### Competitors
+With over 20 000 stars on GitHub Phaser is the biggest HTML5 game framework, but Phaser does have some notable competitors.
+For example [PixiJS](https://github.com/pixijs/pixi.js) which is a lightweight library mostly used for the rendering part of game creation.
+In fact, Phaser used to be based on PixiJS, but in the meantime it has been heavily modified and incorporated in the system.
+Other interesting Phaser competitors can be found in this [GitHub collection](https://github.com/collections/javascript-game-engines).
+Some of them focus on 3D games whereas Phaser's main focus is 2D games (although it has some support for 3D).

 ## Issue Analysis
 TODO[cw]: remove these, but maybe say something about the general trend.